Stephen-lapierre-mpf/helm-apiportal/README.md

 "email":"Markus.plattner@xaxis.com","auth":"eGF4aXNqZW5raW5zOmplbmtpbnMueGF4aXM="}}}

 This should be the string data for data named data for key named **getsecret** for the values file for the current environment.
 Should be set before deployments in each value file.
+By default it is set to the Jenkins repo so should not need editing.
 This will enable the secret creation to be handled automatically.
 Deployment may fail if not set correct.
 The secret name is specified in deployment and must match **drupalsecret**.